Our Staff

 Funeral Assistant

-Bill Gehrs has been a resident of O'Fallon for over 50 years.
+Bill Gehrs, Funeral Assistant, has been a resident of O'Fallon for over 55 years.
 As Manager of the Meat Department at Southview Foods and Hart Food and Drugs for 38 years, Bill became a familiar face in O'Fallon.
 He retired from this position in 2005, at which time he began working with us here at Wolfersberger Funeral Home.
+He has been a loyal team-member and can be counted on to welcome visitors to the funeral home with a warm greeting.

-Bill especially enjoys spending time with his grandchildren, attending their various sporting and school events, and playing a round of golf with old and new friends.
+Bill especially likes spending time with his grandchildren, and great-grandchildren, and attending their various sporting and school events.
+Bill is a familiar face at area golf courses, where he enjoys playing a round with old and new friends.

-Bill is a member of St. Nicholas Catholic Church, St. Vincent de Paul Society, and Knights of Columbus.
+A native of Carlyle, Ill., Bill is a member of St. Nicholas Catholic Church, St. Vincent de Paul Society, and Knights of Columbus.
 He has been married to Mary since 1961.
-She is a retired O'Fallon school teacher, and they have four daughters, Michelle, Lynette, Kristin, and Jennifer and eight grandchildren and two great-grandchildren.
+She is a retired O'Fallon school teacher, and they have four daughters, Michelle, Lynette, Kristin, and Jennifer, eight grandchildren and three great-grandchildren.

 Staff Photo